macielti/echo-graalvm/README.md

 # Echo GraalVM

 A simple Telegram bot that echoes messages back to the user.
-The objective is to experiment with GraalVM and generate native-images from a Clojure application.
+The objective is to experiment with GraalVM while generating native-images from a Clojure application.

 ## Usage